What is E. coli and Why Does it Matter?

 You go to the emergency room at your local hospital and they determined that you have contracted E. coli, caused by a bacterium that is normally found in the lower intestine that was mistakenly in your meal.

-If you prefer not to put antibiotics into your body, as many people do, we have a wonderful natural alternative that effectively destroys E. coli returning you back to your normal, cheerful self.
+If you prefer not to put antibiotics into your body, as many people do, there is a wonderful natural alternative that effectively destroys E. coli returning you back to your normal, cheerful self.
 We actually guarantee that you will be delighted with the results or, we will refund your money.

 Confirmed; eColi is in our beef, chicken and pork products